andyogah/ds_portfolio/personal projects/interos_ml_apprentice_coding_challeng/README.md

-Interos ML Apprentice Coding Challenge
+Interos ML Natural Language Processing Apprentice Coding Challenge

 The Position
 Learn more about the the Interos ML Apprenticeship here